OpenInterpreter/open-interpreter/README.md

 We then stream the model's messages, code, and your system's outputs to the terminal as Markdown.

 Only the last `model_max_tokens` of the conversation are shown to the model, so conversations can be any length, but older messages may be forgotten.

+## Safety Notice

+Since generated code is executed in your local environment, it can interact with your files and system settings, potentially leading to unexpected outcomes like data loss or security risks.

+**Open Interpreter will ask for confirmation before executing any code.**

+You can run `interpreter --no_confirm` or set `interpreter.no_confirm = True` to bypass this confirmation, in which case:

+- Be cautious when requesting commands that modify files or system settings.
+- Watch Open Interpreter like a self-driving car, and be prepared to end the process by closing your terminal.
+- Consider running Open Interpreter in a restricted environment like Google Colab or Replit.
+These environments are more isolated, reducing the risks associated with executing arbitrary code.

+For added security, Open Interpreter also respects `interpreter.forbidden_commands`, a list of potentially harmful commands that are disallowed by default.
+You can modify this list, but do so with caution.

 ## Contributing